JonnyMarx98/comp330-cpd/README.md

 During this week I continued to work on the team game for the majority of the week.
 At this time the my main priority was improving the team game, probably becasue I had no deadlines coming up anytime soon.
 The main tasks I had for the game this week were adding aiming and health pick ups.
 This was not too challenging.
 There was no big challenges this week.

 ## Week 6 - Beginning 4th March
 This week was reading week, during this week I spent some time bug fixing code in the team game.
 This was challenging and very tedious as there was quite a few bugs that needed to be fixed and some of them took a long time to fix.
+To improve my bug fixing skills I am going to go into the studio and work on the game more often so I can practice using Unreal and blueprints more.

 ## Week 7 - Beginning 11th March

 ## Week 8 - Beginning 18th March